CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 ### Why is there no Charisma Attribute

 Intelligence governs the "Communications" skill which is essentially your classical charisma stat.
 The reality is that being smarter makes you a better communicator.
 Verbal IQ is one of the components of an IQ test for a reason.
 Also, emotional intelligence doesn't exist.
-It is pseudo-science and is mistakenly taken as trait agreeableness (Big 5 personality traits).
+It is pseudo-science and is mistakenly taken as trait agreeableness from the Big 5 personality traits.

 Check out this video: https://www.youtube.com/watch?v=fyGKS55PsUI&t=26s